Skip to Content

 • clean up all the winter debris: things like fallen tree branches, sticks, rocks, and whatever else is left over from winter

-• clean out the left over leaves from fall
+• clean out the leftover leaves from the fall

 • rake off the beds